Logo

-Ronny Lynn Jackson was born on May 4,1967 and is an American physician, politician, and retired United States Navy rear admiral who is the US representative for.
+Ronny Lynn Jackson was born on May 4,1967 and is an American physician, politician, and former United States Navy officer who has served as the US representative for since 2021.

 2.